Equipment and Safety

 EQUIPMENT

-Mandatory Gear for all runners at all times, irrespective of category or The Malbunka or The Namatjira:
+Mandatory Gear for all runners at all times, irrespective of category for The Malbunka and The Namatjira:

 Please note: All the listed MANDATORY GEAR items must be brought to race registration for witnessing prior to starting.
 Runners will not be able to start if any item is not deemed appropriate or is not presented.